-Wired smoke alarms are integrated into a building's electrical system, which means they will go off for different reasons than smoke detectors, which depend solely on battery power.
-Problems with the house's electrical system will cause a hard wired smoke detector false alarm, but smoke alarms can be connected together, adding greater protection to the occupants of the building, but introducing the potential for errors that can cause the alarm to sound.
+Wired smoke alarms are integrated into a building's electrical system, which means they will go off for different reasons than battery-operated smoke alarms do.
+Problems with the house's electrical system can be one cause a hardwired smoke detector false alarm.
+Smoke alarms can be connected together, adding greater protection to the occupants of the building, but introducing the potential for errors that can cause the alarm to sound.

-Many wired smoke alarms will chirp in short bursts periodically and a low battery will trigger regular chirping until the batteries are replaced.
-Even though the alarm is hardwired, it also uses a battery backup to avoid the alarm not working properly in a situation where the building's electricity is cut off.
+Many wired smoke alarms will chirp or beep in short bursts periodically and a low battery will trigger regular chirping until the batteries are replaced.
+Even though the alarm is hardwired, it also uses a battery backup to avoid the alarm not working properly when the building's electricity is cut off.
 If the batteries are not low, but the device is chirping, they may be loose inside the compartment or not installed in the right way.
 Dirt inside the smoke alarm, or on the alarm's grill, may also set off chirping.